spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/security/security-assurance/observation-management-procedure.html.md

 {: .panel-heading}
 <div class="panel-body">

-Inline with GitLab's regulatory obligations, changes to [controlled documents](https://about.gitlab.com/handbook/security/controlled-document-procedure.html) must be approved or merged by a code owner.
+In line with GitLab's regulatory obligations, changes to [controlled documents](https://about.gitlab.com/handbook/security/controlled-document-procedure.html) must be approved or merged by a code owner.
 All contributions are welcome and encouraged.

 </div>
 </div>